top of page

 Our Top Tips for Healthy Little Smiles

-Limit snacking.
+• Limit snacking.
 Constant grazing, even on healthy foods, increases the acid level in the mouth and raises the risk of decay.
-We recommend no more than 5 meals a day, with only water between meals.
+We recommend no more than five meals a day, with only water between meals.

-Embrace dairy.
-Cheese and plain yoghurt are fantastic snacks.
+• Embrace dairy.
+Cheese and plain yogurt are fantastic snacks.
 They are high in calcium, which helps protect the tooth surface and build strong teeth and bones.

 Ready to book your child's first fun and friendly visit to a dentist in Cooranbong?
 Click here to book online, or give us a call on (02) 4977 1222.